How to Make Your Own Social Media Graphics

 Facebook/Twitter: 3:2 ratio, or 2000px x 1000px

 YouTube banner: 2560px x 1440px

 Video thumbnails: 16:9 ratio, or 1920px x 1080px

-And there you have it!
-With this, you can create templates on Canva, Photoshop, or Adobe Spark by choosing from the templates provided for the tasks at hand or creating your own custom sized graphics based on any of the sizes above.
-Keep in mind, some sizes vary, but these are the sizes I recommend.
+With these in mind, you can create templates on Canva, Photoshop, or Adobe Spark by choosing from the templates provided for the tasks at hand or creating your own custom sized graphics based on any of the sizes above.
+Keep in mind, some sizes vary, but these are the sizes I would recommend.

 From there, use those size templates going forward as your starting point for those graphics.
 These sizings are “set it and forget it” type things, so you can set the sizes once, and then keep on duplicating or copying from your previous graphics to create new ones.